 If you plan to work or be away from your little one for extended periods of time, then aim at pumping and storing milk starting right after you’ve given birth to make sure you have sufficient stash.
 Not only that but while away keep pumping to ensure your supply doesn’t decline.
-There are great tips and tricks that you can use to store your liquid gold and going forward you will find out, breast milk can be stored for a couple hours to up till a few months.
+There are great tips and tricks that you can use to store your liquid gold and going forward you will find out, breast milk can be stored for a couple of hours to up till a few months.

-Single or Double pump
+Single or Double Pump

 Both Spectra S2 and Medela pumps can be used as a single or a double pump.
-That’s a great advantage to have especially if you’re breastfeeding and pumping at the same time.
-Or if you need to express milk more from one side.
+That’s a great advantage to have especially if you’re breastfeeding and pumping at the same time, or if you need to express milk more from one side.

-A double breast pump will be a lot less time consuming and will get you done in half the time a single does obviously.
+A double breast pump will be a lot less time-consuming and will get you done in half the time a single does obviously.
 If you have twins or are pumping at work, a double will suit your needs a lot more.

 Both pumps are hands-free and if you invest in a pumping bra it is going to change your world.
-You can multi-task while you’re pumping So whether you’re a working mom or a mom on the go, having the ability to do other things while you pump is a huge win in our world.
+You can multitask while you’re pumping, so whether you’re a working mom or a mom on the go, having the ability to do other things while you pump is a huge win in our world.

 You’re probably wondering what in the world is a closed or an open pumping system.
 The difference is primarily about how each is cleaned and trust me it’s important.

-A closed pumping system does not allow backflow of milk back in the tubing or the motor.
+A closed pumping system does not allow the backflow of milk back in the tubing or the motor.
 It does not affect motor performance and ensures great hygiene.
 Because of that, multiple users can use this pump, though I normally discourage people from sharing pumps.
 It won’t be as hygienically risky with a closed system as it would be with an open one.
 Not much cleaning of the tubing needed either.

 An open system, however, is quite the opposite and does allow for backflow.
 Moms tend to let it run on its own after they’ve finished up with pumping.
-That lets any excess milk in the system to run cleanly without leaving any leftover in the motor.
+That lets any excess milk in the system run cleanly without leaving any leftover in the motor.
 It is still highly recommended to sterilize and clean the tubing frequently to prevent it from getting moldy.

 See some of the science behind selecting a breast pump.

-Adjustable suction speedSpectra S2 is a hospital grade breast pump which means its suction is great.
-If you’re on the lower end of milk supply, then power pumping with S2 will be sure to help boost up your supply to an extent.
+The Spectra S2 and Medela PISM are both hospital-grade breast pumps which means their suction capabilities are great.
+If you’re on the lower end of the milk supply, then power pumping either of these will be sure to help boost up your supply to an extent.

-Spectra starts with a ‘massage’ that stimulates your letdown reflex to get the milk flowing like it would be activated when a baby latches on.
+Both breast pumps start with a massage that stimulates your letdown reflex to get the milk flowing like it would be activated when a baby latches on.
 The suction speed is short and shallow.
-Following that, it goes into the ‘expression’ mode which is a slower, stronger suction; imitating how baby nurses.
-As the speed is adjustable, you can go back and forth from ‘massage’ mode to ‘expression’ mode until you find a speed that works well with your flow.
+Following that, it goes into the expression mode which is a slower, stronger suction; imitating how baby nurses on a breast.
+As the speed is adjustable, you can go back and forth from massage mode to expression mode until you find a speed that works well with your flow.

-Comfortable to use
+Comfortable to Use

 The valve that comes with Spectra doesn’t seem to have a very long life.
-Especially since removing it requires giving it a good strong pull which doesn’t help its case.
+Especially since removing it requires giving it a good strong pull which doesn’t help its cause.
 You can, however, use Medela’s valve and membrane with Spectra’s kit and that should work fine.

 Spectra has the breast shield and the flange as a single piece as opposed to two different units.
-Not only does that make cleaning such a pain, it also means that in case you need to go up or down a size, you would need to buy the whole unit.
+Not only does that make cleaning such a pain, but it also means that in case you need to go up or down a size, you would need to buy the whole unit.
 You can purchase different breast shields and flanges separately with Medela.
-It’s easier to purchase single units instead of buying the entire kits.
+It’s easier to purchase single units instead of buying the entire kit.

 Needless to say, Medela accessories are of a much higher quality than Spectra’s.

-ConvenienceMedela comes with a battery pack which means you can use it anywhere even if you don’t have access to a power outlet.
+Medela comes with a battery pack which means you can use it anywhere even if you don’t have access to a power outlet.
 Much more convenient for pumping outside of your home.
 Unfortunately, Spectra S2 currently does not have a battery pack but you can separately purchase a car adapter if you wish to pump in the car.

 - Closed system

-- Hospital grade suction – helps out with low milk supply
+- Hospital-grade suction helps out with low milk supply

-- Varying frequency and suction on both ‘massage’ and ‘expression’ mode
+- Varying frequency and suction on both massage and expression mode

 - Gentle and essentially painless pumping – has more of a natural feel